Voz media US Voz.us

-Following Trump's new conditions, Iran demands a full end to hostilities in Lebanon to move forward with negotiations.
-Oil prices rise sharply again.
+Following Trump's new conditions, Iran is demanding a full end to hostilities in Lebanon to move forward with negotiations.
+Oil prices rose sharply again.

 A helicopter takes off from the USS Rafael Peralta (DDG 115) in Hormuz.